sana-datapro/projects/README.md

 ### Movie reviews Sentiment Analysis

-In this project, I utilized the TextBlob library to perform sentiment classification on movie reviews and evaluated its performance in comparison to random guessing.
+In this project, I utilized the TextBlob and Vader sentiment analysers to perform sentiment classification on movie reviews and evaluated their performance in comparison to random guessing.

 ### Healthcare fraud detection